Image Source: Getty

 This rings especially true now.
 Since stay-home orders have lifted — and with the onslaught of Zoom conferences, FaceTime calls, and 900 other modes of watching your reflection for extended periods of time — the number of people getting cosmetic procedures has skyrocketed.
 In fact, according to a recent survey conducted by aesthetics company Aedit, 39 percent of respondents reported interest in non-surgical aesthetic treatments.
 The latest trend hitting TikTok's For You pages?
 The "lip flip."

-Yes, a "lip flip" might sound like something you'd find in a Wacko Wax box at the candy store, but this in-office treatment is booming in popularity in the same way lip filler did post-Kylie Jenner in 2015.
+We know, we know: a "lip flip" might sound like something you'd find in a Wacko Wax box at the candy store, but this in-office treatment is booming in popularity in the same way lip filler did post-Kylie Jenner in 2015.
 So what it is, exactly, and what's the difference between the two?
+Allow us to break it down for you here.

 "A lip flip is a procedure that uses a small amount of neurotoxin, like Botox, injected above the lip to relax the muscles," dermatologist Anna Karp, MD, told POPSUGAR.
 "This everts the lip, or 'flips' the lip upward."